Ratel's (professional wrestling)

-Passionate Ratel's (ラテルズ, Rateruzu), formerly knows as Ratel's, is a professional wrestling stable based in the Pro Wrestling Noah (Noah) promotion.
-As of 2025 it is de facto led by Hayata and also consists of Yo-Hey, Yuto Kikuchi, Manabu Soya, Saxon Huxley and Daiki Inaba.
+Passion Ratel's (情熱RATEL'S, Jōnetsu Rateruzu), formerly knows as Ratel's, is a professional wrestling stable based in the Pro Wrestling Noah (Noah) promotion.
+As of 2026 the stable consists of Yo-Hey, Manabu Soya, Saxon Huxley, Daiki Inaba and Yuki Iino.
 During its first period of activity between 2017 and 2020, the stable was originally founded and led by Daisuke Harada.

 History

-First run.
-Under Daisuke Harada's leadership.
-(2017–2020)
+Under Daisuke Harada's leadership (2017–2020)

 First leader of the stable, Daisuke Harada.

-On the seventh night of The First Navigation 2017 from January 21, Hayata and Yo-Hey defeated Hi69 and Taiji Ishimori in tag team competition.
+On the seventh night of The First Navigation 2017 on January 21, Hayata and Yo-Hey defeated Hi69 and Taiji Ishimori in tag team competition.
 After the bout concluded, they demanded a match for the GHC Junior Heavyweight Tag Team Championship which was vacant at the time.
-At The Second Navigation 2017 on February 14, Atsushi Kotoge defeated "Momo No Seishun Tag" partner Daisuke Harada, match which ended their affiliation as a tag team.
+At The Second Navigation 2017 on February 14, Atsushi Kotoge defeated his Momo No Seishun Tag partner Daisuke Harada, match which ended their affiliation as a tag team.
 Four nights later on February 18, Hayata and Yo-Hey unsuccessfully wrestled XX (Hi69 and Taiji Ishimori) for the vacant junior tag team titles, only for Harada and Tadasuke to step up as the next challengers after the bout concluded.
 On February 21, 2017, Hayata and Harada defeated Kaito Kiyomiya and Takashi Sugiura in tag team competition.
 At the end of the event, they declared the formation of the stable alongside Yo-Hey and Tadasuke.

 On the sixth night of the Noah Results: Navigation With Breeze 2017 from May 27, Hayata defeated Hajime Ohara to win the GHC Junior Heavyweight Championship.
 This marked the first time a member of the stable won a championship under its banner.
 Hayata would drop the title one month later to Taiji Ishimori at Great Voyage 2017 in Fukushima on June 25, failing to score any successful defenses.
 Hayata and Yo-Hey competed in the 2017 edition of the Global Junior Heavyweight Tag League in which thy scored a total of ten points after going against the teams of Hajime Ohara and Hitoshi Kumano, Phil Atlas and Seiya Morohashi, Daisuke Harada and Tadasuke, Mao and Shunma Katsumata, Gaston Mateo and Kaiser, and Gurukun Mask and Shuri Joe.
 They came second to the champion team of Hi69 and Taiji Ishimori in the final block standings, only to defeat them in the finals.
 Hayata and Yo-Hey proceeded in defeating the latter two again at Summer Navigation 2017 Vol. 2 on August 26 to win the GHC Junior Heavyweight Tag Team Championship.